yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

         load_model(self.model[0], self.get_model_path(name))
 ```

-Now let's take look into `get_language_model`, the function that return the AWD LSTM model, we first create a RNN encoder with the parameter we already choose, ie.e, the size of the embedding matrix and the size of the hidden layers and their number, and the dropout rates, and then we create a decoder wich is a linear decoder (with the weights tied).
+Now let's take look into `get_language_model`, the function that return the AWD LSTM model, we first create a RNN encoder with the parameter we already choose, ie., the size of the embedding matrix and the size of the hidden layers and their number, and the dropout rates, and then we create a decoder wich is a linear decoder (with the weights tied).

 ```python
 def get_language_model(arch:Callable, vocab_sz:int, config:dict=None, drop_mult:float=1.):